Skip to main content

 Medical Devices Licence Amendment Minor Change Form – Guidance for Changes to the Manufacturer’s Name and / or Address of Existing Device Licences and/or COVID-19 medical device authorizations

-Manufacturers holding an existing medical device license (MDL) and/or COVID-19 medical device authorizations who wish to change a name or address must use our minor change form.
+Manufacturers holding an existing medical device license (MDL) and/or COVID-19 medical device authorizations who wish to change a name or address is required to use our minor change form.
 The form provides detailed information on the requirements.

 COLUMBIA